p2eengineering/Kalp-Accounting/README.md

 # Gini Contract

 ## TODOs
-- TODO: use deny list in transferFrom and transfer
 - Can a valid Transfer or TransferFrom request have amount = 0?
 - Check this condition in Transfer !helper.IsValidAddress(signer)
 - Deprecate GetUserID() after changes are made in kalp-sdk